 Majoring/Minoring in Music at Swarthmore

-The study of music as a liberal art requires an integrated approach to theory, history, and performance, experience in all three fields being essential to the understanding of music as an artistic and intellectual achievement.
+Our teaching philosophy is that the study of music in the liberal arts requires an integrated approach to theory, history, and performance.
+We believe that experience in all three of these fields is essential to the understanding of music as an artistic and intellectual pursuit.

 Theory courses train students to understand and hear how compositions are organized.
 History courses introduce students to the development of musical styles and genres within the context of society and culture and explore the relationship of music to other areas of thought.
 Ethnomusicology courses deepen students' understanding of music as a social process and explore what music means to its practitioners and audiences, and how those meanings are communicated.

 The department encourages students to develop performing skills through private study and through participation in our ensembles (chorus, gamelan, jazz ensemble, orchestra, wind ensemble, and Taiko dance and drumming), and the Fetter Chamber Music Program, which it staffs and administers.
 The department also assists instrumentalists and singers to finance the cost of private instruction.

 Stay tuned for announcements on our Sophomore Planning Session schedule for Spring 2024.